MRjeanba/MovieWebApp/README.md

 # MovieWebApp
-This project will be at the end a web application in which you can register and add watched movies, you will also be able to rate these movies and commpare your rating with ratings from the IMDB website.
-This website will be used by group of users and they can by this website share watched films and recommend them.
+This project will be at the end a web application in which you can register and add watched movies, you will also be able to rate these movies and commpare your rating with ratings from thousands of users.
+This website is done to be used by groups of friends that want to share movies they watched and also provide ratings to their friends.

 # Technologies
-Other than make an interesting project for me, this project will help me to familiarize myself with React, but also back end technologies such as Node.JS and
+Other than making an interesting project for me, this project will help me to familiarize myself with React, but also back end technologies such as Node.JS and
 MongoDB.
-I will also learn how to communicate with API's since in this project, I will be using the IMDB api to add new movies to the app and to retrieve reviews from IMDB.
+I will also learn how to communicate with API's since in this project, I will be using the TMDB API to retrieve data on the movies.

-# TO DO:

-continue on the states created in MovieItems, find an API to add movies and a way to add movies, check the Notion doc for more infos
+# How to run the project:
+For the moment the project is in development

+# Actual images of the project:
+image.png
+image.png